vmware/vic-product/docs/user_doc/vic_vsphere_admin/client_network.md

 An existing port group or logical switch on which the VCH makes the Docker API available to Docker clients.
 Docker clients use this network to issue Docker API requests to the VCH.

-- If you use a dedicated interface for the client network, the port group or logical switch must exist before you create the VCH.
+- If you use a dedicated network for the client network, the port group or logical switch must exist before you create the VCH.
 For information about how to create a port group or logical switch, see [Networking Requirements for VCH Deployment](network_reqs.md#vchnetworkreqs).
-- You can use the same interface as the client network for multiple VCHs.
+- You can use the same network as the client network for multiple VCHs.

 If you do not specify this option, the VCH uses the public network for client traffic.